xkxx/2vdom/README.md

 ### Limitations

 There's a number of limitations of 2vdom that should not affect normal usage.
-However, if you have any use cases that doesn't work without them or good ideas for overcoming them, please issue or PR.
+However, if you encounter them in any actual use case or if you have good ideas for overcoming them, please issue or PR.

 * 2vdom doesn't currently preserve comments.
 So if you rely on IE conditional